shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-nft-data-with-openzeppelin-subgraphs.md

 - `pausable`
 - `timeblock`

 Since NFTs are `erc721` modules, we shall use that for indexing, along with the `ownable` module.
 To build the subgraph, run the following command:

 ```text
 npx graph-compiler --config subgraphconfig.json --include node_modules/@openzeppelin/subgraphs/src/datasources --export-schema --export-subgraph
 ```

-You shall get the below output:
+This will output:

 ```text
 - Schema exported to generated/schema.graphql
 - Manifest exported to generated/subgraph.yaml
 ```

-It shall create a directory called `generated` with two files:
+It also creates a directory named `generated` containing two files:
 - `subgraph.yaml`: This stores the [subgraph manifest](https://thegraph.academy/developers/working-with-the-graph/)
 - `schema.graphql`: This defines the data to be stored and how it can be queried using GraphQL